 Jim Bryan has devoted his career to the zealous representation of his business litigation clients with integrity and the highest of ethical standards.
 Jim understands what it takes to win battles in the litigation trenches and in front of the jury.
 He has appeared in the federal and state courts of North Carolina including the North Carolina Business Court.
 His litigation practice concentrates on insurance coverage/bad faith, trucking industry defense, commercial disputes, lender liability, premises liability, environmental disputes and fiduciary trust litigation.
 He is a Fellow in the prestigious American College of Coverage Counsel in the practice area of insurance coverage/bad faith.
-He also has great familiarity with class actions, toxic and mass torts, and product liability including asbestos litigation.
+He also has great familiarity with class actions, toxic and mass torts, and product liability.

 As a leader in Nexsen Pruet, Jim is chair of its Insurance practice sub-group.
 He is one of the more senior members of the firm’s Greensboro office and mentors younger attorneys and provides leadership for the office.

 Jim is passionate about giving back to his profession and the community.
-He was President of the Greensboro Bar Association (2014-2015).
+He was President of the Greensboro Bar Association (2014-2015) and is its Awards Committee Chair.
 He was Chair in the Guilford Inn of Court (2018-2019).
 He served as Chair (2017 - 2018) on the Section Council of the Insurance Law Section of the North Carolina Bar Association and ran the section's annual CLE program in 2013 and 2014.
 He served on the Section Council of the Environmental Section of the NCBA.
 He is Chair of the Amicus Brief Committee of the Trucking Industry Defense Association and served as Chair (2008 - 2018) of the First Party Property Subcommittee of the Insurance Law Committee of the Defense Research Institute.
 Jim was program chair for the April 2013 and December 2019 Insurance Coverage conferences, the two flagship programs of DRI’s Insurance Law Committee.
 He has also been the program chair for environmental law conferences sponsored by the Environmental Section of the NCBA.

 Community & Professional